 Many owners decide to feed their dogs with home-made food instead of commercially available dehydrates and semi-wet to wet dog food.
 This is absolutely fine as long as the people know the nutritional requirements for the dog in means of protein, fat and carbohydrate percentage.
-Moreover, a home-made meal must not contain products that are potentially toxic and harmful for the dog’s health.
+Moreover, a home-made meal must not contain products that are potentially toxic and harmful to the dog’s health.
 This also goes for giving table-scraps, which again, isn’t such a bad thing as long as you keep the threats away from their digestive system.

-There are a mild-risk and high-risk foods for dogs.
+There are mild-risk and high-risk foods for dogs.
 Mils risk food has the potential to harm the dog except when it’s given in small quantities or specially prepared.
 However, if you don’t see any necessity to feed your dog the following types of food just don’t do it.
 Dogs are tolerant of most fruits and vegetables, but you have to careful and take out the hard pits and seeds because they represent a choking hazard.

-Citric fruits like oranges, mandarins, grapefruits, and lemons contain irritating substances which cause stomach and intestinal wall defects leading to gastric ulcers, inflammation, and vomiting.
+Citric fruits like oranges, mandarins, grapefruits, and lemons contain irritating substances that cause stomach and intestinal wall defects leading to gastric ulcers, inflammation, and vomiting.
 Grapes and raisins are especially toxic due to their kidney toxicity.
 Even small amounts of these types of food can cause kidney failure with lethal outcomes.
 Pomegranate is another fruit with a toxic effect that should never be given.

 Mild-risk vegetables include ginger, tomatoes, spinach, and eggplants.
 The riskiest types of vegetables for dogs are onions, garlic, and leek.
-What exactly happens after a dog ingests them is that the red blood cells start rupturing and hemolysing causing severe cases of anemia.
+What exactly happens after a dog ingests them is that the red blood cells start rupturing and hemolytic causing severe cases of anemia.
 That’s the main problem with giving table scraps because cooked human food almost always contains onions and garlic.
 Hot peppers should be avoided due to the irritant effects on the stomach and the intestines.

 Bones and fatty meat

 We believe many owners feed their dogs raw or cooked bones.
 Bones help clean up the dog’s teeth but what about the risks they carry?
 Broken teeth, intestinal obstructions, intestinal perforation, and inflammations are risks associated with bone ingestion so they should never be given to dogs.
 The same goes for processed meat products filed with artificial colors, spices, and salt that besides the irritable effect for the stomach can damage the dog’s kidneys as well.
-Also avoid bacon, fatty meat and salty foods.
+Also avoid bacon, fatty meat, and salty foods.
 As these can also be bad for humans, they are not good for dogs.

-Chocolate, alcohol and coffee
+Chocolate, alcohol, and coffee